kvladsrc/gym/README.md

   [Codeforces](https://codeforces.com), ranging from simple to complex.
 These problems have helped me enhance my problem-solving skills across different difficulty levels.
-An important principle for me in the process was and remains consistency; I have tried to maintain a routine of daily practice over the long term.
+An important principle for me in the process was and remains regularity; I have tried to maintain a routine of daily practice over the long term.
   ![image](https://github.com/user-attachments/assets/8f737af2-2cc4-48e4-a3ff-d438cc05d461)